-3 MORE Ways To Kickstart Candidate FlowWhat Do I Do Now?
-So you read my previous article called, "3 Ways To Kickstart Candidate Flow," and you've already done those things.
-Still little to no flow?
-What do you try now?
-By the way, if you didn't read that article,...
+So you read my previous article called, “3 Ways To Kickstart Candidate Flow,” and you’ve already done those things.
+Still struggling?
+Here are 3 more things you can try for better candidate flow.

 You’ve seen how The Favorite Employee seems to get the breaks.
-The Favorite Employee doesn’t get fussed at the way you do, gets time off when you don’t, and gets left in charge when the boss is away.
-Yep, The Favorite Employee has it pretty good.
+He doesn’t get fussed at like you do.
+He gets time off when you don’t,.
+He gets left in charge when the boss is away.
 Wish you were The Favorite Employee?
-In this article, I’ll tell you the four things you can do to be The Boss’s Favorite Employee, and it’s not rocket science.
+Here are four things you can do to be The Boss’s favorite, and it’s not rocket science.

 Advertise For The Right People.
 Train The Right Employees.
 Do You Advertise For The Right People?
 Belief Drives Behavior What human beings do is determined by who those human beings are.
 Who they are is determined by the things they believe.
 Let that sink in...

 When your employees’ values and your company’s values are not in sync, the two often part ways.
 So what creates a values mismatch?
-Most values mismatches happen because we don’t make a good match in the first place.
-So let’s look at these values from the one perspective that we can influence – the hire.
+It’s usually because we don’t make a good match in the first place.
+So let’s look at how we can craft a hiring process that creates as solid values match with each candidate.

-Can you image the Brady Bunch without Alice?
-Seriously, those people who completely fall apart without her.
+Can you imagine the Brady Bunch without Alice?
+Those people would completely fall apart.
 She might as well skip the Housekeeper title altogether and just be the Vice-Parent in Charge of Domestic Operations.
 How would the Bradys advertise for someone like Alice?
 What would that job ad look like?
-Would it resemble job ads the way we write them in our companies today?
+Would it resemble job ads the way we write them today?